10 Best Florida Keys Travel Books

 Maintenance and Longevity

 A travel guide’s usefulness does not end when your vacation does.
-If you plan to return to the Keys, a durable book with a strong binding and water-resistant cover will survive multiple trips stuffed into damp beach bags.
+If you plan to return to the Keys, a durable book with a strong binding will survive multiple trips stuffed into damp beach bags.
 Paper quality matters in humid climates; thin, glossy pages tend to stick together, while thicker matte paper holds up better.

 For digital buyers, maintenance is about file management.
 Make sure the ebook is downloaded to your device rather than stored solely in cloud memory, because cellular service can be spotty on remote stretches of the Lower Keys.
 Consider backing up the file to a secondary device so you are not stranded if your primary phone battery dies.